saurabh0299/Thakur_college_digital_library/README.md

 # Thakur_college_digital_library
- Due to pandemic student cannot go to college so unable to access the college library , that why I making thakur college digital library.
-Where student can access all book that is present in college through this website.
+•	Due to pandemic student cannot go to college so unable to access the college library , that why I making thakur college digital library.
+•	Where student can access all book that is present in college through this website.

-Technology Use:- Visual Studio For Frontend  HTML , CSS , JavaScript For Backend  PHP , MySQL
+Technology Use:- Visual Studio,  For Frontend  HTML , CSS , JavaScript For Backend  PHP , MySQL

 Output :-